 \subsection{Hardware Experiments}

 To validate that our data generation method works on hardware, we evaluated it using a Franka Emika Panda robot, completing a mug-cleanup task.
 In this task, the robot must open a drawer, pick up the mug from the scene, place it in the drawer, and then close the drawer.
-The location of the mug in the scene was randomized (placed in a 20cm $\times$ 30cm region in front of the robot), as was the rotation of the mug ($\pm$ 45 deg).
+The location of the mug in the scene was randomized (placed in a 20 cm $\times$ 30 cm region in front of the robot), as was the rotation of the mug ($\pm$ 45 deg).
 A diagram of this task can be seen in Fig. \ref{fig:hardware-task}.

-First, we used our method to generate 100 success demonstrations, generating 32 failures along the way, resulting in a total success rate of 75.8\%.
+First, we used our method to generate 100 successful demonstrations, generating 32 failures along the way, resulting in a total success rate of 75.8\%.
 During this process, the best annotation (the annotation with the highest success rate) was used 95 times, generating 78 successful demonstrations - an average success rate of 82\%.
 We also did a separate experiment to evaluate the success rate of our method without optimization, and found a success rate of 45\%.
 We then trained an IL agent from \cite{george2023one} using the 100 successful demonstrations.
-We evaluated the IL agent, the feedward LLM agent (using the best annotation), and the ensembled agent, running 20 trials for each.
+We evaluated the IL agent, the feedforward LLM agent (using the best annotation), and the ensembled agent, running 20 trials for each.
 We found the IL agent had a success rate of 60\%, the LLM feedforward agent had a success rate of 80\%, and the ensembled agent had a success rate of 85\%.

 These results align with our findings from simulation, with the optimization method significantly improving the data generation success rate, and the ensemble agent performing slightly better than the LLM feedforward agent.
-Interestingly, the data generation worked better for our physical mug clean-up task than for the simulated version of this task.
+Interestingly, our data generation method worked better for our physical mug clean-up task than for the simulated version of this task.
 We think this is likely because the location of the mug in simulation is not the geometric center of the mug, but rather the location of the handle.
-However, the location of the mug for the physical experiments was the centroid of the point cloud.
-We believe this more consistent location made understanding the mugs pose easier for the LLM.
+In contrast, the location of the mug for the physical experiments was the centroid of the point cloud.
+We believe this more consistent location made understanding the mug's pose easier for the LLM.